BobleChinois/Bitcoin-definition/Brouillons/Case_smallblocks.md

-# Small blocks : an apology
+# Making the strongest case for small blocks

 ## Why write this now ?